Jane Cajes Yap: Controversies

 In April 2010, Cajes was charged before the Office of the Ombudsman-Visayas in Cebu City for the lack of transparency in her various financial dealings as SK National President and for supposedly flaunting her wealth.
 However, Cajes denied the charges, claiming that allegations are part of a black propaganda orchestrated by their political opponents.

 During the SK National Congress 2010 held from July 28 to 30, 2010 in Panglao, Bohol, the participants urged Cajes to present financial statements during her term.
 The local newspapers in Bohol reported that the SK members claimed they already demanded for the financial report which Cajes failed to deliver.
 Allegedly unaccounted expenses included PhP10 million provided in 2008 by the Presidential Fund, PhP10 million given in 2009 by Department of Environment and Natural Resources, financial statements (FS) in 2008 regarding the hosting of Congress in Cebu, FS of 2009 congress held in Subic Bay, and FS of National Convention and launching of Sama-sama Para sa Kalikasan held in Bohol.

-The participants also insisted that Cajes should likewise render her report on the donations coming from the Philippines Charity Sweepstakes Office, Philippine Amusement and Gaming Corporation, Department of National Defense and other private donors such as The Bar.
+The participants insisted that Cajes should likewise render her report on the donations coming from the Philippines Charity Sweepstakes Office, Philippine Amusement and Gaming Corporation, Department of National Defense and other private donors such as The Bar.

-Her former staff Manuel Ferdinand De Erio and SK volunteer and publicist Leo Udtohan resigned after they allegedly discovered Cajes failure to present her financial statements for transparency and accountability.
+Her former staffer Manuel Ferdinand De Erio and SK volunteer and publicist Leo Udtohan resigned after they allegedly discovered Cajes failure to present her financial statements for transparency and accountability.
 De Erio and Udtohan filed a complaint before the Ombudsman against Cajes on October 20, 2010.
-They sought an immediate investigation leading to the filing of appropriate criminal and administrative charges against Cajes.

-In February 2013, the case against Cajes Yap was thrown out of court.
+In February 2013, the case against Cajes-Yap was thrown out of court.